coldcompliance/quickbooks-sync-nullable/README.md

 **This project is actively maintained and is in its early alpha stage.
 Many breaks will be introduced until stability is reached.**

+## Updated from the `quickbooks-sync-nullable` fork.
+- Added nullable to the base types.

 ## QbXml ##

 ### Installation ###